AzeemRG/PES_traffic_light_controller/README.md

 Results:

-Total Number of Cells :
+- Total Number of Cells : 292
-Total Number of Input Signals :
+- Total Number of Input Signals : 62
-Total Number of Output Signals :
+- Total Number of Output Signals : 71
+- Total Number of Internal Signals : 160